ychoi04/mica-gd405/lectures/w4-conditionals.md

 }
 ```

 *Exercise: Can you develop the example above so that you can hover over four different quadrants of your sketch?
-You will need to use `if`, `else if` and `else`*
+You will need to use `if`, `else if` and `else`.*

 ## else if, AND(&&), OR(||)
 We can check multiple conditions by using `if`, `else if`, `else` and `&&`(and) nd `||`(or):